Alex Ross (music critic)

 Alex Ross (born January 12, 1968) is an American music critic and author who specializes in classical music.
-Ross has been a staff member of The New Yorker magazine since 1996.
-His extensive writings include performance and record reviews, industry updates, cultural commentary, and historical narratives in the realm of classical music.
-He has written three well-received books: The Rest Is Noise: Listening to the Twentieth Century (2007), Listen to This (2011), and Wagnerism: Art and Politics in the Shadow of Music (2020).
+Ross has been a staff writer for The New Yorker since 1996.
+His writings include performance and record reviews, industry updates, cultural commentary, and historical narratives in the realm of classical music.
+He has written three books: The Rest Is Noise: Listening to the Twentieth Century (2007), Listen to This (2011), and Wagnerism: Art and Politics in the Shadow of Music (2020).

-A graduate of Harvard University and student of composer Peter Lieberson, from 1992 to 1996 Ross was a critic for The New York Times.
+A graduate of Harvard University and student of composer Peter Lieberson, Ross was a critic for The New York Times from 1992 to 1996.
 He has received wide acclaim for his publications; The Rest Is Noise was a finalist for the 2008 Pulitzer Prize for General Nonfiction, and his other awards and honors include a MacArthur Fellowship and the Belmont Prize.
 He maintains a popular classical music blog, The Rest is Noise.
+In July 2026, Ross announced that he was stepping away from the New Yorker music column but would remain at the magazine, writing about a broad range of topics.